-The arts are becoming increasingly recognised in Northern Ireland as a channel for community development and regeneration.
+The arts are recognised as a channel for community development and regeneration in Northern Ireland.
 They allow us to better understand our society and ourselves.
-As Northern Ireland’s awareness and participation in the arts develops, contentious subjects are being confronted and boundaries overcome.
+Evermore participants address contentious subjects and transform traditional divisions.

 “By expressing their artistic freedom, artists can bring about much-needed discussion on the issues facing society.
 An open society recognises this principle and that everyone, no matter what background they come from, is entitled to enjoy culture and the arts.”

 The programme saw that sectarian and racist displays were removed and communities visually transformed.
 Over 160 community regeneration projects were carried out.
-These involved planting trees, tidying, cleaning and painting shared spaces.
-They helped encourage a greater social integration and address sectarian attitudes presented in murals, emblems and slogans throughout the counties.
+These involved planting trees, tidying, cleaning, and painting shared spaces.
+This helped to encourage greater social integration and address sectarian attitudes presented in murals, emblems and slogans throughout the counties.
 Some of these were replaced with more positive imagery that reflects the aspirations of the communities.

 As a result, these shared spaces have become less intimidating and more welcoming to all sections of the community.

-Numerous other projects that aspire to promote tolerance and community building have taken place across Northern Ireland.
-Several of these projects work on the basis that through art, one is able to gain individual perspective by appreciating others’; the theory is that this appreciation will then extend beyond the arts and help encourage equality and a mutual respect among segregated communities.
+There have been other projects that aspire to promote tolerance and community building in Northern Ireland.
+Several worked on the basis that through art, one is able to gain individual perspective by appreciating others.
+The theory is that this appreciation will then extend beyond the arts and help encourage equality and a mutual respect among segregated communities.

 Erik Ehn at the ICAN Conference

 Theatre of Witness is a model of performance that gives voice to those whose stories have not been heard in society.
-The true-life stories of people from diverse backgrounds are performed by people themselves, so that audiences can collectively bear witness to issues of suffering, redemption and social justice.
+The true-life stories of people from diverse backgrounds are performed as first-hand accounts.
+Audiences collectively bear witness to issues of suffering, redemption, and social justice.

-The new five-year plan, ‘Ambition for the Arts: 5 Year Strategic Plan 2013–2018’ has set out to assess and develop previous arts projects.
-It is clear that community arts are have encouraged cohesion, provoked discussion and celebrated diversity.
-It is also prevalent, however, that projects need to achieve long-term goals and build and maintain the momentum that they begin with.
+Community arts have encouraged cohesion, provoked discussion, and celebrated diversity.
+It is also prevalent, however, that projects need to achieve long-term goals and build, in order to maintain the momentum which they start off with.

 The arts allow us to question our own preconceptions and open up to a multitude of possibilities — to reach beyond polarised cultures and politics.
 With this in mind, the future development of the arts in Northern Ireland must continue to bridge communities and encourage social cohesion with anticipation for a shared future.